shaack/bootstrap-input-spinner/README.md

 For older browsers (IE 9 or so), that doesn't support `Intl`, when you get an error message like **"Intl is not defined"** (See [issue #34](https://github.com/shaack/bootstrap-input-spinner/issues/34)), just use a shim or polyfill like [Intl.js](https://github.com/andyearnshaw/Intl.js), and it works.

+# Our further Bootstrap Components

+If you like this component, you may want to check out our other Bootstrap 4 extensions [**bootstrap-show-modal** and **bootstrap-detect-breakpoint**.](https://shaack.com/en/open-source-components)